teyrana/documents/mentorship/GUIDEBOOK.md

 ## **Standard Operating Procedures**

-All Operation Code mentors are invited to join our private channel, #mentors-internal where mentors and staff can discuss topics ranging from who's mentoring, how are things going, and how can we improve the program.
+All Operation Code mentors are invited to join our private channel, #mentors-internal, where mentors and staff can discuss topics ranging from who's mentoring, how are things going, and how can we improve the program.
 All information shared in the channel regarding a mentee should be anonymous and confidential.

 ### Initial Sign-up / Pre First Meeting